-EIT Highe r Opportuniti es 2024 Key risk Risk type SPD activity and objective affected Likelihood (Low 1-2 Medium 3 High 4-5) Impact (1 minimal, 2 significant, 3 serious 4 severe, 5 extreme) Residual risk level (Low 1-2 Medium 3 Risk response Action plan summa Description ry Owner Deadline ecosystem that leverages regional strengths and addresses specific needs (outcome of the HE interim evaluation) O6.
+EIT Higher Opportunities 2024 Risk type SPD activity and objective affected Likelihood (Low 1-2 Medium 3 High 4-5) Impact (1 minimal, 2 significant, 3 serious 4 severe, 5 extreme) Residual risk level (Low 1-2 Medium 3 High 4-5) Risk response Action plan summary Key risk Description Owner Deadline ecosystem that leverages regional strengths and addresses specific needs (outcome of the HE interim evaluation) O6.
 Operational efficiencies - transition to "lump sum" in grants might lead to considerable efficiency gains.
-Planning Processes and Systems Ensure an effective and compliant grant management implementing the HE, EIT Regulation, and SIA provisions 3 4 High 4-5) Exploit 1.
-Encourage KICs in piloting lump sum calls with amounts higher than 60,000€ per project/subgrantee.
-2. Supporting KICs in their first lump sum calls to ensure compliance 3.
-Monitor the possibility of extending lump sums to a wider types of projects/areas.
+Planning Processes and Systems Ensure an effective and compliant grant management implementing the HE, EIT Regulation, and SIA provisions 3 4 4 Exploit Encourage KICs in piloting lump sum calls with amounts higher than 60,000€ per project/subgrantee.
+Supporting KICs in their first lump sum calls to ensure compliance Monitor the possibility of extending lump sums to a wider types of projects/areas.
 OPS1/HoU GI 30 June 2025 O7.
 Operational efficiencies due to Introduction of SUMMA Planning Processes and Systems Budget, Finance, Accounting function 3 5 4 Enhance With the introduction of SUMMA the EIT finance colleagues will increase their professional knowledge as regards budget, finance and accounting.
 Furthermore, the system used will provide unified reliable data in a systemised way.
-HoS FIN 31/12/20 26

-Annex XI A: Plan for grant, contribution, and service-level agreements
+HoS FIN 31/12/20 26 Annex XI A: Plan for grant, contribution, and service-level agreements

 General Informa tion Financial and HR impacts

-Actual or expected date of signature Total amount Duration Counterpart Short description N 2025 N+1 2026 N+2 2027 N+3 2028
+Actual or expected date of signature Total amount (EUR) Duration Counterpart Short description 2025 2026 2027 2028

-Grant agreements •
+Grant agreements

-1. EIT Digital MoC 2025 Q1 2025 1 year EIT Digital Implementation of the MOC KIC activities
+1. EIT Digital MoC 2026 Q1 2026 Not yet known 1 year (TBC) EIT Digital Implementation of the MoC activities

-Number of CA 0.5 N/A N/A
+Number of CA 0.5 N/A N/A N/A

-Number of SNEs N/A N/A N/A
+Number of SNEs N/A N/A N/A N/A

-2. EIT Climate-KIC MoC 2025 Q1 2025 1 year EIT Climate-KIC Implementation of the MOC KIC activities
+2. EIT Climate-KIC MoC 2026 Q1 2026 Not yet known 1 year (TBC) EIT Climate- KIC Implementation of the MoC activities

-Number of CA 0.5 N/A N/A
+Number of CA 0.5 N/A N/A N/A

-Number of SNEs N/A N/A N/A
+Number of SNEs N/A N/A N/A N/A

-3. EIT InnoEnergy MoC 2025 Q1 2025 1 year EIT InnoEnergy Implementation of the MOC KIC activities
+3. EIT InnoEnergy MoC 2026 Q1 2026 Not yet known 1 year (TBC) EIT InnoEnergy Implementation of the MoC activities

-Number of CA 0.5 0 0
+Number of CA 0.5 N/A N/A N/A

-Number of SNEs N/A N/A N/A
+Number of SNEs N/A N/A N/A N/A

-4. EIT Health Business Plan 2023-2025 2 June 2023 EUR 160,024,833.85 3 years EIT Health Implementation of the KIC's Business Plan TBC N/A N/A
+4. EIT Health Business Plan 2026-2028 Q4 2025-Q1 2026 Not yet known 3 years EIT Health Implementation of the KIC's Business Plan TBC N/A N/A N/A

-Number of CA 0.75 0.75 0
+Number of CA 0.75 N/A N/A N/A

-Number of SNEs N/A N/A N/A
+Number of SNEs N/A N/A N/A N/A

+5. EIT RawMaterials Q4 2025-Q1 2026 Not yet known 3 years EIT RawMaterials Implementation of the KIC's Business Plan